 The first known competition flips the concept of pole vaulting as we see it now.
 It was based on space covered rather than height.
 It wasn’t until 1850 that the first elevation based pole vault competition begun.

 Bamboo was still used in Olympic sticks to the Second World War.
 From the 1950’s poles were starting to be manufactured using fiberglass.
-This material led to the production of flexible poles allowing vaulters to attain greater heights.
-Poles were lighter, stronger, more flexible and allowed greater speed on the approach.
+This material led to the production of flexible poles allowing vaulters to attain greater heights. wildlife removal services were lighter, stronger, more flexible and allowed greater speed on the approach.
 In the last couple of years carbon fibre has been added to the mixture to make poles with a lighter weight.
 As a result of this technology the Olympic gold winning height nearly doubled in less than a century.
 In 1896 the winning height was 3.30 metres compared to the world record of 6.14 metres set in 1994.
 The 6 metre barrier is a prestigious barrier to overcome for any pole vaulter.

 Advances weren’t only made in the construction of the rod but also landing areas.
 As advances in pole technology led to greater heights being reached, the landing areas began to use foam mats to decrease the risk of injury.